 Welcome To Our Website

 I'm Bingham County Sheriff Craig Rowland, 2020 President of the Idaho Sheriffs Association. the information provided on this site provides a helpful perspective in understanding a sheriff's roll in modern society.
-I would also like to give a special thanks to Idaho House Speaker Scott Bedke recognizing in his LETTER the difficult times law enforcement is currently facing.
 Thank you and stay safe.